|

 Geneva High School is a four-year comprehensive school.
-The Geneva Area City School District is a combination of
+The Geneva Area City

-small towns, villages and rural settings.
-With a population of 6,700 citizens, Geneva is the largest municipality in the district.
+School District is a combination of small towns, villages and rural settings.
+With a population of 6,700 citizens, Geneva

-The community is truly the foundation of the system, as is evidenced by the long tradition of support for the schools.
+is the largest municipality in the district.
+The community is truly the foundation of the system, as is evidenced by the long

-High School serves a diverse population which now numbers 96.8% Caucasian, 2.2% Hispanic/Latino, 0.7% Afro-American, 0.2%
+Geneva High School serves a diverse population which now numbers 96.8% Caucasian,

-Asian/Pacific Islander, and 0.1% Multi-Racial.
-Geneva High School has an enrollment of 1,050 students with 249 graduating
+2.2% Hispanic/Latino, 0.7% Afro-American, 0.2% Asian/Pacific Islander, and 0.1% Multi-Racial.
+Geneva High School has an enrollment

-seniors for the 1999-2000 school year.
-It is accredited by the State of Ohio and the North Central Association.
+of 1,050 students with 249 graduating seniors for the 1999-2000 school year.
+It is accredited by the State of Ohio and the

 |